MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 * [Tabs](../../tabs/what-are-tabs.md)
 * [Dialogs (Task modules)](../../task-modules-and-cards/what-are-task-modules.md)

 Starting with version `2.0.0`, the existing Teams client SDK (`@microsoft/teams-js`, or simply `TeamsJS`) has been refactored to enable [Teams apps to run in Outlook and Microsoft 365](/microsoftteams/platform/m365-apps/overview), in addition to Microsoft Teams.
-From a functional perspective, the latest version of TeamsJS supports all existing (v.1.x.x) Teams app functionality while adding the optional ability to host Teams apps in Outlook and Microsoft 365.
+From a functional perspective, the latest version of TeamsJS supports all existing (v.1.x.x) Teams app functionality while adding the optional ability to host Teams apps in Outlook and Microsoft 365 app.

 Here's the current versioning guidance for various app scenarios: